DylanSnel/SourceGenerationPresentation/README.md

 ## Screening for relevant increments.

 Because we want to quickly filter out all the increments we dont want to use we need to create a syntaxprovider.
+The syntaxprovider helps us weed out what incremental changes we want to act on.

 Update `MyEnumGenerator.cs`
 ```csharp